-- Determine whether the procedures used during the incident were necessary; - Evaluate the use of any behavioral supports and de-escalation techniques by school personnel before and during the incident; - Evaluate the school district's positive behavioral supports system and prevention techniques in order to minimize future use of physical restraint; and - If a trained member of school personnel was not immediately available due to the unforeseeable nature of the emergency situation when the incident occurred: - Reevaluate the training needs of school personnel; - o Reevaluate the physical restraint policy and practices; and - O Develop a plan to prevent a future incident.
+- 1. Determine whether the procedures used during the incident were necessary; - 2.
+Evaluate the use of any behavioral supports and de-escalation techniques by school personnel before and during the incident; - 3.
+Evaluate the school district's positive behavioral supports system and prevention techniques in order to minimize future use of physical restraint; and

+- 4. If a trained member of school personnel was not immediately available due to the unforeseeable nature of the emergency situation when the incident occurred: - a.
+Reevaluate the training needs of school personnel; - b.
+Reevaluate the physical restraint policy and practices; and - c.
+Develop a plan to prevent a future incident.